WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

 ### session_request

-A dApp triggers an event when it requires the wallet to carry out a specific action, such as signing a transaction.
+A dapp triggers an event when it requires the wallet to carry out a specific action, such as signing a transaction.
 The event includes a `topic` and a `request` object, which will differ based on the requested action.

 As the request can vary, here's an example of the payload when the request is for `eth_signTransaction`.